kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 ### §25.1207   Compliance.

-Unless otherwise specified, compliance with the requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1181   Designated fire zones; regions included.|§25.1181]] through 25.1203 must be shown by a full scale fire test or by one or more of the following methods:
+Unless otherwise specified, compliance with the requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1181   Designated fire zones; regions included.|§§25.1181]] through 25.1203 must be shown by a full scale fire test or by one or more of the following methods:

 \(a\) Tests of similar powerplant configurations;